juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 Fields description:

-- `name`: The JuiceFS file system name
+- `name`: The JuiceFS file system name.
-- `token`: Token used to authenticate against JuiceFS Volume, see [Access token](https://juicefs.com/docs/cloud/acl#access-token)
+- `token`: Token used to authenticate against JuiceFS Volume, see [Access token](https://juicefs.com/docs/cloud/acl#access-token).
-- `access-key`/`secret-key`: Object storage credentials
+- `access-key`/`secret-key`: Object storage credentials, these options can also be specified under the `format-options` field, with higher priority.
 - `envs`：Mount Pod environment variables, in an on-prem environment, you need to specify the web console address via `BASE_URL`, if you do not know where to get it, navigate to the "Settings" page from our console, and then use the "Console Access URL":

   ![on-prem-console-url](../images/on-prem-console-url-en.png)

-- `format-options`: Options used by the [`juicefs auth`](https://juicefs.com/docs/cloud/commands_reference#auth) command, this command deals with authentication and generate local mount configuration
+  The content should be written in JSON or YAML format (the above code snippet is inline YAML).
+If encryption is enabled for the file system, `JFS_RSA_PASSPHRASE` might be required, refer to [this section](../security/encryption.md) for more.

+- `format-options`: For Enterprise Edition, unintuitively, this field actually stands for options used by the [`juicefs auth`](https://juicefs.com/docs/cloud/commands_reference#auth) command, the reason being that, the `juicefs auth` command is somewhat similar to the `juicefs format` in JuiceFS Community Edition, thus CSI Driver uses `format-options` for both scenarios, read [Format options / auth options](./configurations.md#format-options) for more.
-- `encrypt_rsa_key`: The RSA private key used in file system encryption, see [encryption](../security/encryption.md) for more
+- `encrypt_rsa_key`: The RSA private key used in file system encryption, see [encryption](../security/encryption.md) for more.

 ### Using multiple file systems {#multiple-volumes}